-A urinary tract infection (UTI) is an infection anywhere in the urinary tract which includes the organs that produce, pass or store urine including the kidneys, ureters (the tube through which urine passes out of the kidneys) and urinary bladder.
-UTI is quite common, especially in young children and infants.
-But it can also occur in older children.
+Urinary tract infection (UTI) is an infection anywhere in the urinary tract.
+The urinary tract includes the organs that produce, pass or store urine including the kidneys, ureters (the tube through which urine passes out of the kidneys), urinary bladder.
+UTI is quite common, especially in young children/infants.
+It can also occur in older children.

 - Moderate to high-grade fever without cold/cough